ktremag/PID-Box/README.md

+# PID Box Process
+## Our Design
+In order to complete our PID box, we wanted to

+## Important Information
+In order to make our box out of cardboard, some adjustments were necessary in the design process.

+small square -> measure -> cut in half -> measure -> calculate curve -> add curve to each side of box in CAD

+Friction Fit

+Problems -> Assembly

 # PID Box Planning

 We will create a box with a spinning wheel powered by a DC motor, an arduino and potentiometer, monitored with a photointerrupter that will display rotations per minute and correct for error using a proportional-integral-derivative controller.
 Additionally, we would like to minimize wasted materials and use cardboard rather than acrylic as well as a friction fit design.